lorikrell/gamerchic/docs/best-practice.md

 To run events in FFXIV:

 * When setting off to roleplay, consider using the `/roleplaying` command!
+It adds a flag for roleplay.
 * Consider how large your event is to gauge how to handle invites and rolls.
 Parties can contain a maximum of 8 players.
 Or you can create a [Cross-world Linkshell](https://ffxiv.consolegameswiki.com/wiki/Linkshell) (CWLS).
 Players can form CWLS of up to 64 players from different worlds on the same data center.
 Players in a CWLS will be able to see other members' online status, and invite them to parties via subcommand.
 * To roll for d20 or similar events, use the [/dice command](https://na.finalfantasyxiv.com/lodestone/playguide/db/text_command/74e28154eb2/).
 For example, `/dice 20` rolls random from 1 to 20, `/dice cwl1 20` rolls random to the Cross-world Linkshell channel 1.
 * Add waymarks to note specific locations for enemies, NPCs, and such.
 Select **Party** > **Waymarks**.
 Select and place the waymark.
 These include numbers and letters.
 Here are some images to save and use for your Google Docs and Drawings: